 The Bible attests to its own inspiration and authority.
 Sometimes God's spoken words were written down and recorded by men.
-There are many examples of this phenomenon in Scripture, so we will only look at one example.
+There are many examples of this phenomenon, so we'll only look at one example.

 Moses came and told the people all the words of the Lord and all the rules.
 And all the people answered with one voice and said, "All the words that the Lord has spoken we will do."
 And Moses wrote down all the words of the Lord.
 He rose early in the morning and built an altar at the foot of the mountain, and twelve pillars, according to the twelve tribes of Israel (Exod 24:3-4).

-See also Exod 17:14; 34:27; Deut 29:1; 31:24-26; Isa 30:8; Jer 36:2-4 In at least one case, God himself wrote down His words: the Ten Commandments that the Lord spoke to Moses on the mountain.
+See also Exod 17:14; 34:27; Deut 29:1; 31:24-26; Isa 30:8; Jer 36:2-4

+In at least one case, God himself wrote down his words: the Ten Commandments that the Lord spoke to Moses on the mountain.

 And the Lord gave me the two tablets of stone written with the finger of God, and on them were all the words that the Lord had spoken with you on the mountain out of the midst of the fire on the day of the assembly (Deut.
 9:10).

 See also Exod 24:12; 31:18; 32:15-16; 34:1.

-Sometimes the words and writings of men are called God's words.
+Sometimes the words and writings of men are called God's word.
 This is true of both Old Testament prophets and New Testament apostles.

 The word of the Lord that came to Hosea, the son of Beeri, in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah, and in the days of Jeroboam the son of Joash, king of Israel (Hos 1:1).
 And we also thank God constantly for this, that when you received the word of God, which you heard from us, you accepted it not as the word of men but as what it really is, the word of God, which is at work in you believers (1 Thess 2:13).
 See also 1 Kings 12:22-23; Mic 1:1; Zeph 1:1, Acts 4:31.
 The New Testament identifies the words of Old Testament prophets with God's words.
-It also argues that the entire Old Testament is God's words that He has breathed out into written form.
+It also argues that the entire Old Testament is God's words that he has breathed out into written form.
 The Old Testament is alive with God's power and changes people's lives.
 All this took place to fulfill what the Lord had spoken by the prophet: "Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel" (Matt 1:22-23; citing Isa 7:14).
 And how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness (2 Tim 3:15-16).
 For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart (Heb 4:12).
+The New Testament also identifies itself with God's words, implying that the New Testament is inspired in the same way as the Old Testament.
+Both the Old and New Testaments are considered the words of God.
+And when this letter has been read among you, have it also read in the church of the Laodiceans; and see that you also read the letter from Laodicea (Col. 4:16;